oakleyaidan21/newtRPIAuth/README.md

 ## Setup

 Run `npm install` for each of these dependencies:

-- discord.js
+- discord.js@11.5.1 (other versions will break the bot. you can refactor if you want, though)
 - nodemailer
 - dotenv